paypal/paypal-checkout-components/docs/paypal-rest-api.md

 The way this works is:

-1. You call [Payment Create](https://developer.paypal.com/docs/api/payments/#payment_create) to create a payment token, with all of your payment details
+1. You call [Payment Create](https://developer.paypal.com/docs/api/payments/#payment_create) to create a Payment ID, with all of your payment details
-2. You invoke the PayPal Button or PayPal Checkout component to get your buyer's approval for the payment, using this token
+2. You invoke the PayPal Button component to get your buyer's approval for the payment, using this Payment ID
 3. You then call [Payment Execute](https://developer.paypal.com/docs/api/payments/#payment_execute) to finalize the transaction

 -----